Commercial Construction Loans: The Ultimate Guide

 Commercial construction loans are different from other loans.
 Most loans are structured so that the borrower receives the full amount of the loan as one lump sum.
 Once the loan is received, the borrower begins to pay back the loan through scheduled payments over a set period of time.
 Commercial mortgages, for example, often have a monthly repayment schedule over 10 years or longer.

 With commercial construction loans, the full amount of the loan is not received up front.
 Instead, the borrower will work with the lender to create a draw schedule.
 This means that partial amounts of the loan will be released as the project hits new milestones.
 For example, the first draw will be for the clearing and development of land.
 The next draw may then occur when the foundation is poured.
 Another draw will be released when the building has been framed, and so on.

 As each milestone is completed, a lender will typically require an inspector to confirm that the work is completed before releasing the next draw.
 This will continue until all milestones have been completed and the full amount of the loan has been distributed.

 With a commercial construction loan, you will only pay interest on the portion of the loan proceeds that have been received.
 If the total cost of your new construction is $500,000 but the lender has released just $100,000, you will pay interest on $100,000.

-Typically, a commercial construction loan is structured so that the borrower pays only the interest until the loan has been fully dispersed.
+Typically, a commercial construction loan is structured so that the borrower pays only the interest until the loan has been fully disbursed.
 Borrowers can then pay off the principle in one lump sum at the end of the construction project.